MatiasNaz/CT-HTML-CSS-Website/README.md

 # CT-HTML-CSS-Website
-This is my project website for pre-work.
+This is my website for Coding Temple pre-work project.